kyohei-tkym/kyohei-tkym/README.md

-# Thank you for visiting my github！！
+# Thank you for visiting my github.

 <p align="left">